Danny Odem

 Strengths

-- Excels in press-man coverage, utilizing his length and physicality to disrupt timing and control receivers from the snap.
+- Excels in press-man coverage, using his length and physicality to reroute receivers and disrupt the timing of the offense.
+He is confident and aggressive at the line of scrimmage.

 Areas to Improve

-- Can occasionally get caught looking in the backfield, leading to vulnerability on double moves or misdirection plays.
+- Can occasionally get caught peeking into the backfield, which can leave him a step behind on double moves or complex routes.

 College Projection